-Unquestionably one of the greatest jazz guitarists in history, Pat Metheny’s discography is vast and, for this article, we’ve taken on the challenge to pick 10 of his best albums for you to check out.
+Unquestionably one of the most famous jazz guitarists in history, Pat Metheny’s discography is vast and, for this article, we’ve taken on the challenge to pick 10 of his best albums for you to check out.

 Pat Metheny has recorded dozens of records – and counting!